-(Last Updated on : 20/12/2014)
+(Last Updated on : 19-11-2018)

-Legend of Adi Brahma Temple
+Architecture of Adi Brahma Temple

 carved in stone is kept.
-The Rath of Adi Brahma is kept in the outer room before entering the Garba Griha.
-14 Mohra are made on the Rath of Brahma, and of this one is made of Asht Dhatu (8 mixed metals) two of brass and 11 of silver.
+The Rath of Adi Brahma is kept in the outer room before entering the Garbhagriha.
+There are also 14 Mohra made on the Rath of Brahma, and of this one is made of Asht Dhatu, which is basically 8 mixed metals – 2 of brass and 11 of silver.
 The decorated Rath is kept in a temple along with the main carved statue.

 valley.
 There was a natural spring nearby named Narol Bai which has run dry as all pipes have been broken and damaged.
 The source of this spring water is about 250 meters from temple.
 Water from this spring is used for all works of the temple.
 There is a small temple on the left side where statues of 24 avatars are found.

 Festivals of Adi Brahma Temple

-Rituals of Adi Brahma Temple
+Visiting Information on Adi Brahma Temple